SkyeTheDoggy/Discord-Desktop-Refresh-Fixer/README.md

 ### 💡 Why?
 Not everyone loves the new UI.
 This theme is for those who prefer the old layout and want to revert some of Discord’s recent changes, such as:
 - The user bar overlapping both the channels list and server list.
-- The bulky top bar that takes up too much space on systems that uses the system's title bar instead of Discord's built-in one.
+- The bulky title bar that takes up too much space on systems that uses the system's title bar instead of Discord's built-in one.
 - And more tweaks coming soon!

 ---